sighupio/fury-getting-started/fury-on-talos/README.md

    registry.sighup.io/delivery/fury-getting-started
 ```

-> ℹ️ from now on all commands in this guide assume to be run inside this container unless otherwise specified.
+>ℹ️ From now on all commands in this guide assume to be run inside this container unless otherwise specified.

 4. Test the connection to the cluster: